Experience the “Friendliest Band in the South” and play great music to excite thousands of fans toward a JSU Victory!

 We just ask that you be in the area in case an emergency arises.
 You are free to watch rehearsal or visit campus and the surrounding area.
 All individuals are required to have a chaperone.

-As this is a free event, we ask that everyone brings their own water jug or thermos full of water.
-There are a few water fountains under the stadium, but remember that we have almost 500 Southerners and have over 1,000 high school students registered.
+We ask that everyone brings their own water jug or thermos full of water.
+There are a few water fountains under the stadium, but remember that we will have more than a thousand students needing water.
 The line to drink from a fountain or refill a bottle will be VERY long.
 Come prepared to stay hydrated!